The Villages Charter High School

 The Villages Charter High School is a charter school serving the community and surrounding areas of The Villages, Florida.
+In 2024, the school had about 1300 students.
 It is part of The Villages Charter Schools.
-The Villages High School is located at 251 Buffalo Trail The Villages, FL 32162.
+The Villages High School is located at 2210 Dr Randy McDaniel Way, Middleton, FL 34762.

 Academics

 Academies

 Students entering their Junior year are required to select an academy that allows them to study in a major area of interest and can lead to professional certifications in the chosen field.
 Currently there are 7 academies to choose from: